noahgrover/DSA598-Capstone-Project/README.md

 - Cohort B: LGBTQIA+ Histories
 - Cohort C: Indigenous Populations

 An in-depth description, as well as justification, methodology, and discussion of results is located in the main branch of this repository: `DSA598_capstoneProjectDocumentation_Grover.pdf`.
+All data comes directly from the Digital Public Library of America (DPLA) API endpoint: (https://api.dp.la/v2/items)

 ## DEPENDENCIES & REPRODUCIBILITY
 The pipeline is designed to run within Google Colab (Python 3) utilizing its cloud-hosted environment for access to GPU hardware and persistent, version-controlled serialization.
 All necessary libraries and the versions employed in this project can be found at (pipeline/requirements.txt).